jundalisay/sp/content/en/research/indian/gospel/chapter-11c.md

 Tuesday, June 5, 1883

-Rākhāl and Hazra were staying with the Master in the temple garden at Dakshineswar.
+Rakhal and Hazra were staying with the Master in the temple garden at Dakshineswar.

 M., too, had been there since the previous Sunday.
 As it was a week-day there were only a few devotees in the room.
 Generally people gathered there in large numbers on Sundays or holidays.